jvelez30/rubik/python/README.md

 # Python Rubik

-# Run in Terminal: It just shows ordered 3x3 colored rubik cube (magenta instead orange)
+# Run in Terminal

+It just shows ordered 3x3 colored rubik cube (magenta instead orange)

 python3 rubik.py

-# Run in web
+# Run in web (this is not working well yet)

 python3 -m http.server 4700

 http://127.0.0.1:4700

+TODO: use some web framework like flask in order this run on the web

 # Run in docker

-docker run --name rubikpy -it --rm -v ${PWD}:/workdir python /bin/bash
+docker run --name rubikpy -it --rm -v ${PWD}:/workdir python /bin/bash cd /working/python python3 rubik.py

 # Moves